Shirley Aley Campbell: Life and career

 Campbell's work is in the permanent collections of museums such as The Cleveland Museum of Art, Butler Institute of American Art, Evanston Museum of Art and the Canton Museum of Art.

 In 1999 Shirley Aley Campbell's work was permanently archived in the collection of The Artists Archives of the Western Reserve.
 As part of the archival process, she was photographed by Herbert Ascherman Jr.

 In 2004, at almost 80 years old, Campbell focused on nude figure drawings and was the subject of "By Ones and Twos: Portraits in a New Age, New Works by Shirley Aley Campbell" at the Dead Horse Gallery in Lakewood.
 Dan Tranberg of the Cleveland Plain Dealer, wrote that the "predominantly gray figure studies […] show her to be zooming in on the nude figure as a kind of assemblage of strange forms. [a work entitled Per Carnem III depicts] the bare back of a male sitter almost as if it were a landscape.
 The painting's undulating light and dark brush strokes treat the figure as an expanse of vague mounds."

 In 2011, Campbell's work was the focus of a three-part retrospective exhibition by The Cleveland Artists Foundation (now ArtNEO) entitled "The Way of All Flesh", spread among three venues across Greater Cleveland—the Beck Center for the Arts in Lakewood, the Cuyahoga Community College Eastern Campus in Highland Hills, and Convivium33 Gallery.

-In 2015, Campbell's work was curated by Judy Takács into the Artists Archives of the Western Reserve group exhibition "Majority Rising: Cleveland's Female Gaze", along with the work of Kathleen McKenna, Lee Heinen, Marsha Sweet, and the late Marilyn Szalay.
+In 2015, Campbell's work was curated by Judy Takács into the Artists Archives of the Western Reserve group exhibition "Majority Rising: Cleveland's Female Gaze", along with the work of Kathleen McKenna, Lee Heinen, Marsha Sweet, and Marilyn Szalay.
 This exhibition was also featured in the Collective Arts Network (CAN) Journal and in Cleveland Scene Magazine.